What is Go Go-Karts?

-In addition to creating in game UI, I also worked on developing UI Widgets that allowed performance analysis during the development process.
+In addition to creating in-game UI, I also worked on developing UI Widgets that allowed performance analysis during the development process.
 One such widget is the FPS Counter which was designed to notify the developer when frame rates in the game were unstable or below the 60 FPS threshold.
-This widget was also developed with the intent to keep all logic independent of other game systems and implemented the use of a 5 second average FPS value while testing the game.
+This widget was also developed with the intent to keep all logic independent of other game systems and implemented the use of a 5-second average FPS value while testing the game.

 Below is the blueprint implemented for the FPS Counter for reference.

-The FPS counter calculated an average frame rate over the span of 5 seconds based on the requirements from the lead team.
+The FPS counter calculated an average frame rate over the span of 5 seconds based on the requirements from the leads team.
 Here is the logic implementation to calculate the average FPS along with a color indication on the widget for when the rate dropped 60 frames per second.

 Below is an image of the FPS Counter being used for debugging during the bug fixing process.